MoebiusThrip/historian/README.md

 The model for this simulation is unsatisfactory in a couple of ways:

-- Obviously, so far the simulation has only produced a subtle interference-ish pattern.
+Obviously, so far the simulation has only produced a subtle interference-ish pattern.
 Satisfactory results would need to produce much deeper nodes.
 However, there are several parameters at play.
 The location of the slits, the distance to the detector, the gap between the slits, the frequency of zags, the zag distribution function, the detection weighting function, these are all free parameters.
 Currently running simulations are exploring this parameter space.

-- Feynman's integral assumes a flat detector, and only integrates to this distance.
+Feynman's integral assumes a flat detector, and only integrates to this distance.
 However, there is no guarantee that a random walk path will land precisely at the detector screen.
 Essentially, only paths that exactly hit the detector should really count, as otherwise they are outside of Feynman's histories.
 In order to mimic this effect, the final zag is cut where it meets the detector.
 The length of this cut determines the weighting for the history as a whole, as described above.
 This is pretty ad hoc, and it will here be noted that without weighting the histories in this way, a very ordinary gaussian distribution appears in the histogram.

-- However, this still serves to highlight that random walks produced in this way lead to a phase based distribution at the detector.
+However, this still serves to highlight that random walks produced in this way lead to a phase based distribution at the detector.
 In other words, there are indeed locations where in phase paths congregate.

-- The cosine squared distribution is convenient, as it is has an analytic integral and has zeros at well defined locations.
+The cosine squared distribution is convenient, as it is has an analytic integral and has zeros at well defined locations.
 This is also a natural choice, as wave equations produce sine waves that then get squared for probability distributions.
 However, ideally the pool of possible histories should be the same as Feynman's pool.
 Because no zag is less than 1/2 unit, not every Feynman path is represented.
-Originally the simulation was meant to use a gaussian distribution around 1 instead, but it was less convenient to work worth.
+Originally the simulation was meant to use a gaussian distribution around 1.0 instead, but it was less convenient to work worth because its integral is not analytic.
 The most appropriate distribution to use is an open question at this point.

 ### Further Speculations

-A successful conceptual model should also be able to shed light on the more counter intuitive quantum phenomena.
+A successful conceptual model should also be able to shed light on the other counter intuitive quantum phenomena.
 For example, what about tunneling?

 #### What about tunneling?

 In light of the model presented here, tunneling is simply a matter of Brownian motion kicking the particle beyond where it could go of its own momentum.
-Though tunneling is often depicted as tunneling through a barrier it cannot get over, this is just a metaphor.
+Though tunneling is often depicted as tunneling through a barrier instead of over, this is just a metaphor.
 Tunneling does not represent an alternative path, but rather further along the same path.
 There is no barrier to go "over", it is always a matter of going "through".
 There is a region of space with higher potential energy that graphically looks like a vertical barrier when plotted with energy on the vertical axis.
 But physically, the process of going over an energy barrier is really going through some region of space with increased resistance.
 Tunneling need not represent some exotic path, only the same path with an extra kick behind it.

 #### But what about nodes?

 Nodes are places with zero predicted particle hits.
-In the double slit experiment, opening the second slit seems to place nodes where there were none with one split open.
+In the double slit experiment, opening the second slit seems to place nodes where there were none with one slit open.
 In other words, locations that were perfectly valid with one slit open are suddenly avoided, even though that original slit is still unblocked.

 But a node is infinitesimal in width.
 Nodes or no, there are no locations of finite width with zero probability for a particle to hit.
 What opening the second slit does, is allow for many new possible paths.
 These new paths are not necessarily symmetrically distributed as far as where they land.
 A somewhat likely detector location when one slit is open might not be so likely anymore if there are many new available paths and most of them don't go there.